bexter989/MyMVC/README.md

 MyMVC
 =======

-Simple custom MVC.
 Created to understand PHP MVC and stuff.